Disability pride month: celebrating inclusivity – now & always

 The ADA: impact on disability pride awareness month

-Our global population is gaining awareness and celebrating people with disabilities, the diversity of experiences, and integration in society.
-Signing of the ADA provided a rallying point for the community to demand full inclusion in society.
-The ADA lays out provisions for increased accessibility to physical infrastructure.
-While it also encourages employers to ensure work environments accommodate individuals with disabilities – from wheelchair ramps and special treatments, to service animals.
+Our global population is gaining awareness and celebrating people with disabilities, diverse experiences, and societal integration.
+The signing of the ADA provided a rallying point for the community to demand full inclusion in society.
+The ADA outlines provisions for increased accessibility to physical infrastructure and encourages employers to ensure work environments accommodate individuals with disabilities—from wheelchair ramps and unique treatments to service animals.

 The civil rights of people with disabilities are also protected within the ADA to prevent discrimination in the workplace and overall.

-With the dedication of activists advocating for people with disabilities, a public campaign forefronted critical rights of the community.
-This led to the establishment and implementation of the ADA and its laws.
+With the dedication of activists advocating for people with disabilities, a public campaign forefronted critical rights of the community, leading to the establishment and implementation of the ADA and its laws.

-The Capital Crawl was a catalytic event on March 12, 1990, uniting roughly 1000 members of the community of people with disabilities.
-They made their way up the stairs of Capitol Hill crawling or moving with mobility aids they depended on set aside, like wheelchairs, walkers, crutches, and others.
-It was a clear and dramatic statement, demanding that the U.S congress pass the ADA.
-In July of 1990, the bill was passed.
+The Capital Crawl was a catalytic event on March 12, 1990, uniting roughly 1,000 community members of people with disabilities.
+They made their way up the stairs of Capitol Hill, crawling or moving with mobility aids they depended on set aside, like wheelchairs, walkers, crutches, and others.
+It was a clear and dramatic statement demanding that the U.S. Congress pass the ADA, which it did in July of 1990.

-More recently, the ADA is interpreted to include digital accessibility, a critical element of user experience to ensure inclusion of anyone engaging with online environments and digital assets.
+More recently, the ADA interpretation includes digital accessibility, a critical element of user experience that ensures the inclusion of anyone engaging with online environments and digital assets.

 What is Ableism & why is it important in the history of disability pride month?

-The history of disability pride month is traced back and was established to celebrate humanity, the community of people with disabilities, and their contribution to society.
-Ableism at its core is a systematic means to dehumanize people with disabilities.
-It’s a movement and thought system creating stigmas that define members of the community as inferior or less capable than anyone else.
+Historically, Disability Pride Month celebrates humanity, the community of people with disabilities, and their contribution to society.
+Ableism, on the other hand, is a systematic means to dehumanize people with disabilities.
+It’s a movement and thought system creating stigmas that define community members as inferior or less capable than anyone else.

-An increasing number of organizations are expanding their labor force to be inclusive for people with disabilities and impairments.
-Companies are recognizing the fight for advocacy and DEI (Diversity, Equity, and Inclusion), while other organizations still pass judgment and may not recruit individuals from the community.
+An increasing number of organizations are expanding their labor force to include people with disabilities and impairments.
+Many companies embrace advocacy for disability rights and DEI (Diversity, Equity, and Inclusion), while other organizations still pass judgment and may not recruit individuals from the community.

-Sadly, ableism has often been compared to ideologies like nazism, or adversity faced by the LGBTQ community.
-As an ideology, ableism often crosses over various forms of oppression including sexism, racism, homophobia and more.
-Using words and language that pass judgment on people with disabilities is a significant part of ableism, from emphatic expressions like “you retard!” to “I’m talking to you, what are you deaf?”
-These are both extreme, but common colloquialisms that intentionally or unintentionally drive ableism.
+Sadly, people often compare ableism to ideologies like nazism or adversity faced by the LGBTQ community.
+As an ideology, ableism frequently crosses over various forms of oppression, including sexism, racism, homophobia, and more.
+Using words and language that pass judgment on people with disabilities is a significant part of ableism, from emphatic expressions like “You retard!” to “I’m talking to you; what are you deaf?”
+These are both extreme but common colloquialisms that intentionally or unintentionally drive ableism.

 Honoring disability awareness pride month & the people it celebrates